11 October 2023

 #3 Ethical hacker

-Also known as a white-hat hacker, uses their computer skills to hack computer systems and networks on behalf of businesses – before the real hackers get there first.
+Also known as a white-hat hacker, ethical hackers use their computer skills to hack computer systems and networks on behalf of businesses – before the real hackers get there first.
 They can identify any weaknesses in the system and fix potential security problems.

 Cybercriminals are a huge potential threat to businesses of all sizes, and a security breach could result in loss of both productivity and profits.
 This is why ethical hackers are in high demand across most industries.